Firefighters save two children from apartment fire in Chesapeake

 Officials had to close down part of Airline Boulevard near Maplefield for the response.
 Units battled the fire on two floors of the building in two separate apartments.

 A couple of children were trapped on the second floor, but crews successfully rescued them from the building.
-Medics took them to a hospital.
-They're expected to be alright.
+Medics took them to a hospital and they're expected to be all right.

-There's no word right now on when the road will be reopened.